Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_IDEX.md

 ![configure_idex_02.jpg](/manual/configuration/configure_idex_02.jpg =300x)

 The STL files and OpenScad document are available on the [Think3dPrint3d Github](https://github.com/T3P3/BigBox_Mods/tree/master/calibration%20objects) as IDEXcalibration_reg.stl and IDEXcalibration_var.stl.
 Print the 'reg' one with the X axis and the 'var' one with the U axis.

-Note: This process is similar to that used by [BCN3D with their SIGMA printer](https://www.bcn3dtechnologies.com/en/sigma-getting-started/).

 # Miscellaneous